jitendra3109/Airlines_Database_Design/README.md

 # Airlines_Database_Design
-The Project is about Airlines Database Management System  Design.
+The Project is about Airlines Database Management System.
-The enviorment we use for database running on Postgres Sql on Ununtu 14.04.
+We design the database using Postgre SQL in Linux(UBUNTU) envirment.
+Before you up and runnig you need to install Posgres SQL.